Professor Nigel Raine

 PhD student (2022-present)

 Tovah is studying learning, memory, and decision-making in wild bees, and how these cognitive abilities vary across species and environments.
-After finishing her BSc in Biology and Psychology from Dalhousie University, she completed a MSc from McMaster University where I tested the effects of experience on collective decision-making using ants.
+After finishing her BSc in Biology and Psychology from Dalhousie University, she completed a MSc from McMaster University where she tested the effects of experience on collective decision-making using ants.
 Tovah is fascinated with animal behaviour and cognition, and would like to apply a cognitive perspective to conservation.
 Tovah’s PhD project is being co-supervised by Dr. Jessica Forrest at the University of Ottawa.
 She can be contacted via email tkash084 “at” uottawa.ca or follow her on Twitter.

 Hayley Tompkins